-Prerequisites: HFA200 or HFA220 Type of course: 40 hours of structured group work + 12 hours lectures.
-Contents: Interpretation of various simulation methods for optimisation of breeding schemes for aquaculture species will be covered.
+Type of course: 40 hours of structured group work + 12 hours lectures.
+Contents: Use and interpretation of various simulation software for optimisation of breeding schemes for aquaculture species will be covered.
 A larger case study on consequences of concrete options at hand when planning a breeding program will be a major part of the course.
-Learning outcomes: The student will be able to understand and evaluate various simulation software and optimisation of breeding schemes for aquaculture species.
+Learning outcomes: The student will be able to understand and make sensible use of various simulation software for optimisation of breeding schemes for aquaculture species.
 Methods of examination: Final Grading: Pass/Fail Assessment methods: In addition to the compulsory semester assignment, there will be emphasis on contributions during the group work.
-AKE251 General Aquaculture - Nutrition General Aquaculture - Nutrition Credits: 10 Language: English Staff/institute: Trond Storebakken/ IHA Teachers: Mette Sørensen, NOFIMA and from Aquaculture Protein Centre.
-Guest lecturers Start term: Autumn parallel Terms: Autumn parallel Mandatory activities: Demonstrations and exercises.
+AKE251 General Aquaculture - Nutrition General Aquaculture - Nutrition Credits: 10 Language: English Staff/institute: Anders Kiessling/ IHA Teachers: Researchers from NOFIMA and from Aquaculture Protein Centre, School of Veterinary Science.
+Start term: Autumn parallel Terms: Autumn parallel Mandatory activities: Demonstrations, exercises and quizzes.
 Prerequisites: BSc in life science or third year BSc studies at UMB.
 Credit reduction: Overlapping with HFE200.